ISU-WebDevClub/club-website-mark-2/mysql/README.md

 - Put the location of the file in the box to the right
     - click the box with '...' on the right side to find the file
 - Click 'Start Import' at the bottom right of Mysql Workbench

+## Uses

+- This data can be used for testing as well, so if you set up a local database connection, you can import this data into your db